Organic Waste Converter

 How long does it take to produce compost?

-Advanced OWCs can generate compost in 24 to 48 hours depending on the system and the type of waste.
+Advanced OWCs can generate compost in 4 to 8 hours depending on the machine and the type of waste.

 Is the compost safe to use in gardening?